 Leaving the Emerald Isle: Trials and Tribulations of Irish Immigrants in 19th Century Philadelphia

 During the mid 19th century, large numbers of Irish citizens made the perilous journey to America with the the hopes of escaping poverty, famine, and oppression.
 As thousands of immigrants made Philadelphia their home, they were met with religious and ethnic prejudices.
 Moderated by Charlene Mires, professor of History at Rutgers-Camden, this panel of experts examines the challenges and issues faced by the Irish as they struggled to integrate into American society.
-A reception and performance of traditional Irish music will follow.
+The discussion will be followed by a short concert of traditional Irish music by John McGroary, Michael Boyce, and John Boyce of Blackthorn, and a reception courtesy of Paddy Rooney's pub.

 Dr. William Watson is a professor of History at Immaculata University and Director of the Duffy's Cut Project.
 He's the author of numerous articles and worked on several books including: The Irish-Americans: The History and Culture of a People (forthcoming, ABC-Clio, November, 2014), The Ghosts of Duffy's Cut (Praeger, 2006), Tricolor and Crescent: France and the Islamic World, and The Collapse of Communism in the Soviet Union (Greenwood, 1998).